 Hope you won’t miss it next time after reading this article.

-Identification and ecology
+Identification and Ecology

-Most often Polyporus squamosus can be found in May and June, same time morels grow.
+Most often Polyporus squamosus can be found in May and June, the same time morels grow.
 But also can appear in autumn (September/October).

 Dryad’s saddle lookalikes